datalad-handbook/book/docs/contributing.rst

 by using the ``runrecord`` directive.
 Commands wrapped in these will write the output of a command into example files stored inside of the DataLad Handbook repository clone in ``docs/PART/_examples`` (where ``PART`` is ``basics`` or ``usecases``).
-Make sure to name this files according to the following schema, because they are executed sequentially:
+Make sure to name these files according to the following schema, because they are executed *sequentially*:
 ``_examples/DL-101-1<nr-of-section>-1<nr-of-example>``, e.g.,
 ``_examples/DL-101-101-101`` for the first example in the first section of the given part.